-(b) In the event of a report being made as referred to in paragraph (a), that report must, in the prescribed manner, as soon as is reasonably possible, be submitted to the National Commissioner of Police, indicating- (i) the nature of the injury sustained or severe psychological trauma suffered by the child; (ii) an explanation of the circumstances surrounding the injury or trauma; and (iii) a recommendation as to whether any further action is required. (c) A copy of the medical report, if applicable, must accompany the report by the station commissioner referred to in paragraph (b), and a further copy must be filed in the docket.
+(b) In the event of a report being made as referred to in paragraph (a), that report must, in the prescribed manner, as soon as is reasonably possible, be submitted to the Provincial Commissioner of Police concerned and a copy of the report must be submitted simultaneously to the National Commissioner of Police, indicating-

+- (i) the nature of the injury sustained or severe psychological trauma suffered by the child; - (ii) an explanation of the circumstances surrounding the injury or trauma; and - (iii) a recommendation as to whether any further action is required.
+[Para. (b) amended by s.
+35 of Act 42 of 2013.]

+(c) A copy of the medical report, if applicable, must accompany the report by the station commissioner referred to in paragraph (b), and a further copy must be filed in the docket.

 (3) The station commissioner of each police station must keep a register in which prescribed details regarding the detention of all children in police cells or lock-ups must be recorded in a manner that entries regarding the detention of children are clearly distinguishable from those of adults.

 (4) The register may be examined by any person, as may be prescribed.

-100 Placement in a child and youth care centre 29.
+29 Placement in a child and youth care centre

 (1) A presiding officer may order the detention of a child who is alleged to have committed any offence in a specified child and youth care centre.

-(2) When a presiding officer must decide whether to place a child in a child and youth care centre referred to in subsection (1), consideration must be given to the following factors: 20 (a) The age and maturity of the child; (b) the seriousness of the offence in question; (c) the risk that the child may be a danger to himself, herself or to any other person or child in the child and youth care centre; (d) the appropriateness of the level of security of the child and youth care centre when regard is had to the seriousness of the offence allegedly committed by 25 the child; and (e) the availability of accommodation in an appropriate child and youth care centre.
-30 (3) Whenever a presiding officer is required to make a decision in terms of subsection (1), the presiding officer must consider the information referred to in section 40(2).
-(4) Where the information referred to in subsection (3) is, for any reason, not available, called into question or no longer current, the presiding officer may request the functionary responsible for the management of a child and youth care centre to furnish a prescribed sworn statement in respect of- (a) the availability or otherwise of accommodation for the child in question; and (b) all other available information relating to the level of security, amenities and features of the centre.
-35 Placement in a prison 40 30.
-(1) A presiding officer may only order the detention of a child in a specified prison, if- (a) an application for bail has been postponed or refused or bail has been granted but one or more conditions have not been complied with; (b) the child is 14 years or older; (c) the child is accused of having committed an offence referred to in Schedule 3; (d) the detention is necessary in the interests of the administration of justice or the safety or protection of the public or the child or another child in detention; and (e) there is a likelihood that the child, if convicted, could be sentenced to imprisonment.
-45 50 prosecution against the child for an offence referred to in Schedule 3 and is charging the child with the offence.
+(2) When a presiding officer must decide whether to place a child in a child and youth care centre referred to in subsection (1), consideration must be given to the following factors:

+- (a) The age and maturity of the child; - (b) the seriousness of the offence in question; - (c) the risk that the child may be a danger to himself, herself or to any other person or child in the child and youth care centre; - (d) the appropriateness of the level of security of the child and youth care centre when regard is had to the seriousness of the offence allegedly committed by the child; and - (e) the availability of accommodation in an appropriate child and youth care centre.

+(3) Whenever a presiding officer is required to make a decision in terms of subsection (1), the presiding officer must consider the information referred to in section 40 (2).

+(4) Where the information referred to in subsection (3) is, for any reason, not available, called into question or no longer current, the presiding officer may request the functionary responsible for the management of a child and youth care centre to furnish a prescribed sworn statement in respect of-

+- (a) the availability or otherwise of accommodation for the child in question; and - (b) all other available information relating to the level of security, amenities and features of the centre.

+30 Placement in a prison

+(1) A presiding officer may only order the detention of a child in a specified prison, if-

+- (a) an application for bail has been postponed or refused or bail has been granted but one or more conditions have not been complied with; - (b) the child is 14 years or older; - (c) the child is accused of having committed an offence referred to in Schedule 3; - (d) the detention is necessary in the interests of the administration of justice or the safety or protection of the public or the child or another child in detention; and - (e) there is a likelihood that the child, if convicted, could be sentenced to imprisonment.